 - Travel Guide: for more information about the sights you may visit I suggest bringing a travel guide.

-Conclusion: Best things to do in a day in Mykonos – for cruisers
+Conclusion: Best Things to Do in One Day in Mykonos – for Cruisers

 Mykonos is a magical and vibrant island in Greece that will captivate your heart with its stunning beaches, historic landmarks, and delicious food.